 Like much of Hong Kong, Wan Chai was once a small fishing village populated by Chinese settlers.
-Its strategic harbour-side location and proximity to the colonial powers-that-be in Central during the 19th and 20th centuries, however, saw it develop from a spillover for workers and labourers to a wealthy commercial and cultural hub.
+Its strategic harbour-side location and proximity to the powers-that-be in Central during the 19th and 20th centuries, however, saw it develop from a spillover for workers and labourers to a wealthy commercial and cultural hub.

 While Lee Tung Street, once lined with wedding stationery shops, has given way to an upscale mall, pockets of heritage still exist.
 It’s not just in the facade of the Bauhaus-era Wan Chai market, but in the maze of Wan Chai Road and Bowrington Road, where old-fashioned wet markets hum daily.
 It’s in tenement houses on Stone Nullah Lane and temples and shrines hidden in back lanes.

 To get on trend, check out the chic boutiques and eats around Star Street and Ship Street in Wan Chai, cult designer stores on Leighton Road in Causeway Bay, and cool cafes and restaurants in the hip neighbourhood of Tai Hang.

 Best explored on foot, Wan Chai District offers a wealth of heritage hideaways and modern hot spots — be they nightlife, dining, shopping or cultural — that make it an essential stop for any visitor.